RickStrahl/MarkdownMonster/Readme.md

 Posting is very fast and you can easily re-post existing content when you need to make changes (not supported for Medium).

 ### Customizable
 Most editing and UI features in Markdown Monster are optional and can be turned on and off.
 Want to work distraction free and see no preview or spell checking hints?
 You can turn them off.
-Want to store configuration data in a share cloud folder?
+Want to store configuration data in a shared cloud folder?
 You can do that too.

 Want a different editor theme than the dark default or a preview theme that matches your blog or branding?
-You can easily switch to one of the many built-in editor themes, or for previews use either one of several built-in themes or create your own with a simple, plain HTML/CSS template.
-You can even link in your online styles.
+You can easily switch to one of the many built-in editor themes.
+For previews you can use either one of several built-in themes or add your own with a simple, plain HTML/CSS template.
+You can even create themes that link to your own online styles.

-The editor and previewer are HTML and JavaScript based, so you can also apply any custom styling and even hook up custom JavaScript code if you want to get fancy beyond the basic configurability.
-The preview themes are easy to modify HTML and CSS templates, so if you need to create a custom format so it matches your application's style it's quite easy to create a custom Preview theme or simply reference an online style sheet.
+The editor and previewer are HTML and JavaScript based, so you can also apply any custom styling and even hook up custom JavaScript code if you want to get fancy beyond the basic configuration.
+The preview themes are easy to modify as they are simply HTML and CSS templates.

 ## Extensible with .NET Add-ins
 But the **key feature** and the main reason I built this tool, is that it is **extensible**, so that you and I can plug additional functionality into it.
 Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and attach to life cycle event to get notifications of various application events like documents opening and closing, documents being saved and the application shutting down, etc..